 *RWA=Risk Weighted Assets.
 Source: Yahoo!
 Finance (Three months ended March 31, 2013).

-are also impressive on an absolute basis as they have extremely low charge-offs and strong capital ratios.
+The numbers clearly suggest that FRC gets the better of the two.
+But they also indicate that SVB Financial Group (NASDAQ:SIVB) and City National Corp (NYSE:CYN) are also impressive on an absolute basis as they have extremely low charge-offs and strong capital ratios.
 Their comparison with FRC wouldn’t be a conclusive one as I have already pointed out that the latter is the best of the pack by miles.

 Tapping the existing upscale market: The markets in which First Republic operates represent only 21% of the households of the US.